 Information Technology Services

 ITS operates several computing sites across campus.
-Sites include the Writing Center, which supports “Writing Across the Curriculum,” and Scheele Memorial Library’s Information Commons.
-Microsoft Office, Internet access, and printing services are available through any of the computers available to students in the Information Commons.
-Additionally, the Krenz Academic Center houses a 20-workstation, PC-based instructional lab, and the New Media classroom and production studio are designed for instruction in digital media and content design.
+Sites include the Center for Academic Excellence’s (CAE) Writing Center and Scheele Memorial Library’s Information Commons.
+Microsoft Office, Internet access, and printing services are available through any of the computers in the Information Commons.
+Additionally, the Krenz Academic Center houses a 20-workstation, PC-based instructional lab, plus the New Media classroom and production studio, designed for instruction in digital media and content design.

 ITS also offers and maintains students’ Concordia email accounts, personal online storage via Microsoft’s 365 One Drive, online course services through Blackboard, secure access to grades, financial aid and student account information through Banner Self Service, and Internet access via CCNYNET.

 CCNYPUBLIC AND CCNYSECURE are Concordia’s wireless networks available for student access.
 Wi-Fi is available campus-wide, providing flexible and mobile access to Concordia’s online resources and the Internet.
 Residence hall rooms are also equipped with Ethernet ports for Internet access as well as cable TV jacks.
 Further improvements are underway to enhance these services.

 Technical support and advice may be obtained from the ITS helpdesk located in the Krenz Academic Center.
 Contact information and hours are listed below:

 Click here to visit our frequently asked questions.